sebastiandg7/my-linux-setup/README.md

 <p align="center"><img src="images/popos_disable_default_print.png"></p>

-Then go to the bottom and create a new custom shortcut with the command `flameshot gui` and binding it to the **Print** key:
+Then go to the bottom and create a new custom shortcut with the command `flameshot gui` and bind it to the **Print** key:

 <p align="center"><img src="images/popos_flameshot_shortcut.png"></p>